You have a vascular access for hemodialysis. Taking good care of your access helps make it last longer.

 - Prop your arm on pillows and keep your elbow straight to reduce swelling.

 - You can use your arm after you get home from surgery.
-But, DO NOT lift more than 10 pounds (lb) (about a gallon of milk).
+But, do not lift more than 10 pounds (lb) or 4.5 kilograms (kg), which is about the weight of a gallon of milk.

 Taking care of the dressing (bandage):